Kirbyasdf/react-boilerplate/README.md

 preinstalled with router/tachyons/env*

+_redirects in public are meant for netlify to work correctly with react-router

 *env added on git, will not be reuploaded as .gitignore has been instructed to ignore it.

 redux - tool kit / auth logic / error logic / api services + code comments coming soon